XiangYuHe/demo-micro-frontend/CSSREADME.md

 Assumption in production only, we might wnt to extract this generated CSS selector + rule into a separate CSS stylesheet; generated CSS as small as possible (space saving technique)
 - Issue with same CSS-in-JS library for same not really random selectors
+- Double check for class-name generation (or customization of class name)